olajio/bulk_indexer_for_sdp_amdb/README.md

 # Elasticsearch Bulk Hosts Indexer to sdp_amdb

 This Python script offers a robust and flexible way to create sdp_amdb records in the sdp_amdb index.
-It is harcoded to index into our CCS Elasticsearch cluster.
+It is harcoded to index into an CCS Elasticsearch cluster, but the Elasticsearch endpoint can be easily chnaged to apply this script to any cluster.
 It's designed to read a list of hostnames from a text file, authenticate to Elasticsearch with an API key and apply a common set of fields (read from a JSON file) to each record.
 The script uses the hostname as the document id.

 ## Features